Customize Consent Preferences

 A pediatric registered nurse, also known as a PEDS nurse, is a registered nurse (RN) who cares for patients from infancy to age 21 in some healthcare settings.
 A PEDS nurse must not only have the generalized skills of a registered nurse but also hold specialized skills and knowledge in the care and treatment of pediatric patients across various settings and specializations.
 PEDS nurses help care for pediatric patients with various illnesses, injuries, chronic conditions, and more.

-What Does A Pediatric Registered Nurse Do?
+What does a Pediatric Registered Nurse do?

-Where Do PEDS Nurses Work?
+Where do PEDS Nurses Work?

-How Do You Become A Pediatric Registered Nurse?
+How to Become a Pediatric Registered Nurse

 Pediatric nursing careers offer strong projected job growth and competitive salaries for qualified applicants.
 With almost four million infants born in the U.S. each year and 26.2 million children between 12 and 17 alone – the demand for pediatric nurses will remain.
-The Bureau of Labor Statistics reports that the need for registered nurses is projected to grow by 6% between 2021 and 2031.
+The Bureau of Labor Statistics reports that the need for RNs is projected to grow by 6% between 2021 and 2031.

 Becoming a pediatric registered nurse is a great way to pursue a specialization in nursing that works with infants, adolescents, teens, and young adults.
-Take the first step to becoming a registered nurse with the University of Providence’s dynamic Bachelor of Science in Nursing program lineup – perfect for aspiring nurses out of high school, career changers, or current RNs seeking their BSN.
+Take the first step to becoming a registered nurse with the University of Providence’s dynamic Bachelor of Science in Nursing program lineup – perfect for aspiring nurses out of high school, career changers, or RNs seeking a BSN.

 pixel